UniversitaDellaCalabria/uniCMS/docs/source/contents/developer.md

 #### Urls

 uniCMS urls are managed with `cms.context` entirely through admin interface.
-We can even load third-party django applications, it's necessary to take into account that you should your django urls paths before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
-You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified namespace.
+We can even load third-party django applications, it's necessary to take into account that you should configure your django applications urls before defining uniCMS ones, otherwise uniCMS will intercept them and with a good chance will return to the user a page of 404.
+You can even set `CMS_PATH_PREFIX` to a desidered value, eg: `portale/`, to restrict uniCMS url matching to a specified root path.

 This is and example of your project urls.py
 ````